Pubdate:2024.3.5. 10:10 Author:editorSource:Beijing Normal University

 (6) Practices should indicate authors (multiple authors are acceptable), affiliations, contact phone numbers, emails, etc. Submitted practices should be realistic, demonstrate exemplary value, and adhere to standardized writing practices.

-(1) Voluntary submissions or recommendations are welcomed for the selection of approximately 200 best practices of smart education, including around 40 regional development practices, 120 school practices, and approximately 20 each for solution practices and research results practices.
-Practices that were selected in the 2022 and 2023 editions of the best practices of smart education need not be resubmitted.
+(1) Voluntary submissions or recommendations are welcomed.
+Practices that were selected in the 2022, 2023 or 2024 editions of the best practices of smart education need not be resubmitted.

-(2) Selected practices will be announced and certificates will be awarded at the “2024 Global Smart Education Conference.”
-The practices will be compiled and published in a Best Practices Collection (the 2022 edition has already been published by Springer, and the 2023 edition is in the editing and publishing process).
-Selected practices may also be recommended for publication in journals such as “E-education Research,” “China Educational Technology,” “China Education Daily,” “Open Education Research,” “Modern Education Technology,” “Distance Education in China,” “The Chinese Journal of ICT in Education,” “Information Technology Education in Elementary and Secondary Schools in China,” and “China Information Technology Education.”
+(2) Selected practices will be announced and certificates will be awarded at the “2025 Global Smart Education Conference.”
+The practices will be compiled and published in a Best Practices Collection (the 2022 and 2023 edition has already been published by Springer, and the 2024 edition is in the editing and publishing process).
+Selected practices may also be recommended for publication in journals such as “E-education Research,” “China Educational Technology,” “China Education Daily,” “Open Education Research,” “Modern Education Technology,” “Distance Education in China,” “The Chinese Journal of ICT in Education,” “Information Technology Education in Elementary and Secondary Schools in China,” “China Information Technology Education.”,”Digital Teaching in Primary and Secondary Schools”

 Attachment (Click to download): Reference format for Best Practices of Smart Education